 Following are the types of financial statement analysis:

-It is done by internal management to assess the overall performance and financial soundness of the business.
-They have access to all the records and detailed information about the company for the analysis.
+In this, the internal management assesses the business’s performance and financial soundness.
+They have access to all the records and detailed information about the company.
 Internal management consists of:

 - Top Level Management, etc.

-When we analyze different items of the same year, taking a common base, then the vertical analysis is used.
-It is quantitative in nature and indicates the relationship between different items for forecasting and decision making.
+When we analyze different items of the same year, taking a common base, then we use the vertical analysis.
+It is quantitative in nature.
+Moreover, it indicates the relationship between different items for forecasting and decision making.

 Parties Involved in Financial Statement Analysis

-The different parties involved in carrying out financial statement analysis are depicted below:
+The diagram below depicts various parties involved in carrying out financial statement analysis.

 Guidelines for Financial Statement Analysis

-- Choice of tools should be appropriate at the time of selection.
+- The choice of tools should be appropriate at the time of selection.
 Use ratios for better interpretations.

 - Always refer to the notes provided at the end of the statements.
-They show the right information and detailed calculation which, helps to check the truthfulness of the facts provided by the firm.
+These notes contain information and calculation showing the truthfulness of the published facts.

-- Financial Statement Analysis is a complex process; it requires expertise, logic and a correct approach to perform the analysis.
+- Financial Statement Analysis is a complex process.
+As it requires expertise, logic and a correct approach to perform the analysis.
 It does not have any mechanical substitute.

-- Try to choose those ratios which can provide you with maximum information for the analysis.
+- Try to choose those ratios which can provide you with the most information for the analysis.

 Importance of Financial Statement Analysis

-- Management: For analyzing market trends, preparation of managerial reports, forecasting and decision making.
+- Management: For analyzing market trends, preparing managerial reports, forecasting and decision making.

-- Investors: For investment and comparison with other institutions.
+- Investors: Provides vital information for investment and comparisons with other institutions.

-- Financial institutions: For checking the creditworthiness of the firm.
+- Financial Institutions: Institutions check the creditworthiness of the firm through these statements.

 - Employees: To know about the profitability and growth of the firm.

-- The difference in Accounting policies, methods, standards between both local and global firms.
+- The difference in Accounting policies, methods, and standards at local and global levels.

-- Continuous change in Technology, Trends, Techniques and Tools of evaluation due to dynamic environment.
+- Continuous change in Technology, Trends, Techniques and Tools of evaluation.

-- Manipulation by the analyst or firm through unethical practices and misleading representation of facts.
+- Manipulation by the analyst or firm through unethical practices and misleading facts representation.

-- Less reliability and truthfulness due to wrong interpretation or personal bias of the analyst.
+- Less reliability and truthfulness due to the analyst’s wrong interpretation or personal bias.

 - Selection of the wrong tool of analysis while comparisons are being made.

-- Difficulty in the analysis of the firms with the large or diversified product range.
+- Difficulty in analysing firms with a large or diversified product range.

-- The analysis is done on a quantitative basis; non-monetary aspects are completely ignored.
+- The analysis is done quantitatively; non-monetary aspects are entirely ignored.

-- Many firms do not consider changes in price levels resulting in the wrong interpretation at the time of analysis.
+- Many firms do not consider changes in price levels.
+Therefore, it results in the wrong interpretation during analysis.

-- The analysis is done only on the basis of historical data, many other factors necessary for forecasting may not be taken into consideration.
+- The analysis depends only on the historical data.
+Many other factors necessary for forecasting may not be taken into consideration.

-Internal and external beneficiaries carry out financial statement analysis for multiple purposes using different tools like comparative statements, common-size statements, ratio analysis, trend analysis, cash flow statements and fund flow statements using the horizontal and vertical approach.
+Internal and external beneficiaries carry out financial statement analysis for many purposes.
+They use horizontal and vertical approaches to use different tools like comparative statements, common-size statements, etc.